 The detour is 400-metres of extra walking each way and takes 10-15 minutes.
 If, like us, you are a fan of street art, try our street art in Shoreditch self-guided walk.

-Continue along the pedestrian walkway and under the Golden Jubilee Bridges to reach the Southbank Centre.
-This arts centre combines several different attractions.
+Continue along the pedestrian walkway and under the Golden Jubilee Bridges to reach the Southbank Centre – the UK’s largest, publicly funded arts centre, and a major hub for music, dance, literature, and theatre.

-Next is the Royal Festival Hall, London’s leading classical music venue, whose suspended auditorium and symmetrically designed staircases has become known as an ‘egg in a box’.
+First is the Royal Festival Hall, London’s leading classical music venue, whose suspended auditorium and symmetrically designed staircases have become known as an ‘egg in a box’.

-The Queen Elizabeth Hall and Purcell Room, housed in a brutalist box of concrete, holds gigs and performance events.
+The Queen Elizabeth Hall and Purcell Room, housed in a brutalist concrete box, host gigs and performances.
+Stick your head in to see the architecture.

-Behind them is the Hayward Gallery (£18) containing world-renowned contemporary art.
+Behind them is the Hayward Gallery (£18), containing world-renowned contemporary art.
 Every three months it showcases an adventurous or influential artist from across the world.
+We always checkout the website to see what’s showing.

-Our Southbank London walk now passes under Waterloo Bridge.
+The walk now continues under Waterloo Bridge.
 Tucked beneath its arches is the Southbank Book Market.
-Open every day from 10 am to 5.30 pm, it’s been operating for over 40 years and carries hundreds of second handbooks, maps, and comics.
+Open every day from 10 am to 5.30 pm, it’s been operating for over 40 years and carries hundreds of second-hand books, maps, and comics.

 A little further along the river Thames is the Royal National Theatre, often just called the National.
 It’s another brutalist building, but the balance of horizontal and vertical elements inside has earned it a place on both the 10 most popular and 10 most hated buildings in London.